Johann Jakob von Tschudi: Exploration and scientific work

-In 1838, Tschudi travelled to Peru, where he remained for five years exploring and collecting plants in the Andes.
-He moved to Vienna in 1843.
+Tschudi reached Peru in 1838 and remained about five years, working from Lima and making journeys along the coast, the Andes, and the eastern forests.
+He collected zoological material, which he used in his later publications on Peruvian fauna.
+He returned to Europe early in 1843 and settled in Vienna.
 In 1845, he described 18 new species of South American reptiles.
 Between 1857 and 1859, he visited Brazil and other countries in South America.

-Tschudi wrote a textbook on Peru titled Peruvian Antiquities in which he recorded various aspects of Peruvian life and history.
+Antigüedades peruanas, published in Vienna in 1851, appeared under the names of Tschudi and the Peruvian scientist Mariano Eduardo de Rivero y Ustáriz.
+(Note: By Tschudi's own account, nearly all of the book was Rivero's work: Tschudi wrote chapters II and V, edited the volume as a whole, and supplied its material on ancient skulls, language, and religion.)
 In the book, he explained the various skull angles of Peruvians in the context of the Angle of Camper.
 Tschudi claimed that Camper's facial angles were an "important angle in anthropology", whose "greater or less opening indicates the intellectual superiority of a race, and, up to a certain point, of individuals".
 He included engravings of a mummified foetus found near Tarma to argue that the cranial shape of the Huancas was not the result of cultural practices after birth.

+Quechua studies

+Tschudi was one of the most prolific authors to document and record the Quechua language in the 19th century.
+His monumental Die Kechua-Sprache, written in German, included a grammar, corpus, and dictionary of Cusco Quechua.
+His later Organismus der Khetšua-Sprache is a more theoretical and comparative take on Quechua grammar which, unlike his longer work, considers multiple Quechua variants.

+Ollanta

+In 1875 Tschudi published his Quechua/German edition of the drama Ollantay.
+The work engendered a discussion of the origins of the play, with some ascribing it to ancient Incan cultures and others to having been an indigenous reworking of a Hispanic tale.